Disinfecting Air & Surfaces

-A travel-size hairspray or other fine-mist bottle can fit in your pocket for easy sanitizing of hands, surfaces and air throughout the day.
+A travel-size hairspray or other fine-mist bottle can fit in your pocket to keep with you to easily sanitize hands, all types of surfaces and air.

-An "ultrasonic" humidifier is best because it produces finer droplets and usually does not have a filter that reduces chlorine dioxide effectiveness.
-If possible, keep any transparent parts of the humidifier away from light, or spray paint them.
-Use distilled water to minimize mineral build-up.
+If possible, keep any transparent parts of the humidifier away from light, or cover or spray paint them.
+Use distilled water to minimize mineral build-up (unless your humidifier instructions say otherwise).
 Chlorine dioxide will prevent bacteria, mold and fungus from growing in the tank, but the humidifier should be wiped out every few weeks.
 When using chlorine dioxide, demineralization cartridges and filters should not be used.